Suppose we have a vector Vin, representing a voltage waveform sampled at successive points in time. We can take the Fourier transform

 In the frequency-domain plot (light red background), the red curve is the real part of Vf and the black curve is the imaginary part.
 The solid circles represent points calculated using heterodyning, while the circles with white centers represent points calculated without heterodyning, i.e. by applying the basic transform to the raw data.
 You can verify that the raw data and cooked data coincide if you set the LO frequency is zero.

 This is just an introductory demonstration of some features of heterodyning.
-In a real application, you wouldn’t use a spreadsheet, and you would use the heterdyning trick repeatedly with many different LO frequencies (not just once as in this spreadsheet).
+In a real application, you wouldn’t use a spreadsheet, and you would use the heterodyning trick repeatedly with many different LO frequencies (not just once as in this spreadsheet).

 For large N, the brute-force method is not appropriate, but for small pedagogical examples it works just fine.